brunonimos/nodejs-image-dzi-in-cloudinary/README.md

 ##Setup

--If your server don't use https, delete htaccess file and lines 13 until 23 in server file;
+-If your server don't use https, delete htaccess file and lines from 13 until 23 in server.js file;

 -Replace all 'your server url' expressions in js with your url;